BioDepot/biodepot-launcher/README.md

 - When opening Bwb in a browser window, Bwb will not be maximized, and a file explorer will be open, too.
 To maximize Bwb, simply close or minimize the file explorer, and maximize the Bwb window on the desktop displayed in the browser window.
 The minimize and maximize buttons are in the upper right corner of each of the windows shown on the desktop in the browser window.

 ## Notes about AWS
-- Current prices of AWS instances can be found [HERE](https://aws.amazon.com/ec2/pricing/on-demand/).
+- Launching workflows on AWS will incur charges to the user's AWS account.
+Current prices of AWS instances can be found [HERE](https://aws.amazon.com/ec2/pricing/on-demand/).
 - Launching on AWS currently requires that the user use the us-east-2 (Ohio) region.